CMSgov/cms-ars-3.1-high-aws-rds-microsoft-sql-server-2014-instance-stig-overlay/README.md

 # Password for MSSQL DB Server
 password: null

-# Hostname of MSSQL DB Server
+# Hostname for MSSQL DB Server
-host: null
+host: 'hostname'

-# Instance name of MSSQL DB Server
+# Instance name of the MSSQL DB Server
-instance: null
+instance: 'MSSQL2014'

-# Port number of MSSQL DB Server
+# Port of MSSQL DB Server
-port: 49789
+port: 1433

-# Name of the specific database being evaluated within the MSSQL DB Server
+# Name of the specific database being evaluated within the MSSQL server
 db_name: 'master'

-# description: 'Set to true If SQL Server Trace or Server Audit is required for audit purposes'
-server_trace_or_audit_required: true

 # description: 'Set to true If SQL Server Trace is in use for audit purposes'
 server_trace_implemented: true

 #   description: 'Set to true If SQL Server Audit is in use for audit purposes'
 server_audit_implemented: true

+# description: 'Set to true if SQL Server Reporting Services is in use'
+  sql_server_reporting_services_used: false

+# description: 'Set to true if SQL Server data tools is required'
+sql_server_data_tools_required: false

+# description: 'Set to true if SQL Server Integration Services is in use'
+sql_server_integration_services_used: false

+# description: 'Set to true if SQL Server analysis Services is in use'
+sql_server_analysis_services_used: false

+# description: 'Set to true if SQL Server Distributed Replay Client is in use'
+sql_server_distributed_replay_client_used: false

+# description: 'Set to true if SQL Server Distributed Replay Controller is in use'
+sql_server_distributed_replay_controller_used: false

-# description: 'Specify if  SQL Server Audit is not in use at the database level'
+# description: 'Set to true if SQL Server full-text search is in use'
-server_audit_at_database_level_required: true

-# description: 'User with `ALTER ANY DATABASE AUDIT` or `CONTROL` permission'
+sql_server_full_text_search_used: false

+# description: 'Set to true if master data services is in use'
+master_data_services_used: false

+# description: 'Set to true if data quality client is in use'
+data_quality_client_used: false

+# description: 'Set to true if data quality services is in use'
+data_quality_services_used: false

+# description: 'Set to true if data quality services is in use'
+data_quality_services_used: false

+# description: 'Set to true if client tools sdk is in use'
+client_tools_sdk_used: false

+# description: 'Set to true if sql server management tools is in use'
+sql_mgmt_tools_used: false

+# description: 'Set to true if xp_cmdhsell is required'
+sql_mgmt_tools_used: false

+# description: 'instance name MSSQL DB Server'
+server_instance: 'WIN-FC4ANINFUFP'

+#description: 'List of users with permissions - ALTER TRACE, CREATE TRACE EVENT NOTIFICATION'
 approved_audit_maintainers: []

-# description: 'name of the timed job that automatically checks all system and user-defined procedures for being modified'
-track_stored_procedures_changes_job_name: ''

-# description: 'name of the timed job that automatically checks all system and user-defined triggers for being modified'
-track_triggers_changes_job_name: ''

-# description: 'name of the timed job that automatically checks all system and user-defined functions for being modified'
-track_functions_changes_job_name: ''
+# description: 'List of users with audit permissions - ALTER ANY SERVER AUDIT, CONTROL SERVER, ALTER ANY DATABASE, CREATE ANY DATABASE'
+allowed_audit_permissions: []

+# description: 'List of user with permissions -  ALTER ANY SERVER AUDIT, ALTER ANYDATABASE AUDIT, ALTER TRACE; or EXECUTE'
+allowed_sql_alter_permissions: []

-# description: 'identify SQL Server accounts authorized to own database objects'
+# description: 'List of approved users with access to SQL Server Audits'
+approved_users_sql_audits: []

+# description: 'List of sql server users with permissions - alter, create, control'
+approved_users_server: []

+# description: 'List of sql database users with permissions - alter, create, control'
+approved_users_database: []

+# description: 'List of sql components installed'
+sql_components: []

+#  description: 'List of authorized network protocols for the SQL server'
+authorized_protocols: ["Shared Memory",
+                       "TCP/IP"]

+# description: 'List of authorized network ports for the SQL server'
+authorized_ports: ["1433"]

+# description: 'List of authorized network port names for the SQL server'
+authorized_ports_name: ["TcpPort",
+                        "TcpDynamicPorts"]

+# description: 'List of authorized users for the SQL server'
+authorized_sql_users: []

+# description: 'List of users allowed to execute privileged functions - create, alter, delete'
+allowed_users_priv_functions: []

+# description: 'List of allowed server permissions'
+allowed_server_permissions: []

+# description: 'List of allowed database permissions'
+allowed_database_permissions: []

+# description: 'List of Databases that require encryption'
-authorized_principals: []
+encrypted_databases: []

 # description: 'Set to true if data at rest encryption is required'
-data_at_rest_encryption_required: true
+data_at_rest_encryption_required: false

 # description: 'Set to true if full disk encryption is in place'
 full_disk_encryption_inplace: false

+# description: 'List of user allowed to execute privileged functions'
+allowed_users: []

+# description: 'Set to true xp cmdshell is required'
+is_xp_cmdshell_required: false

+# description: 'List of accounts managed by the sql server'
+sql_managed_accounts: []

+# description: 'Set to true if filestream is required'
+filestream_required: false

-# description: 'Set to true if security labeling is required'
+# description: 'Set to true if filestream transact access is required'
-security_labeling_required: true
+filestream_transact_access_only_required: false
 ```
 ## Note